 Is Cash Still Needed?

 There’s no way the UK can change into a cashless society overnight, in part because vulnerable groups still rely on cash in daily life.
-Many older people do not have the support around them to make the changes needed to switch to contactless payments, which means they would be left behind by sudden, sweeping changes to the system.
+In addition, many older people do not have the support around them to make the changes needed to switch to contactless payments, which means they would be left behind by sudden, sweeping changes to the system.

-The Bank of England have already said that they are committed to cash to ensure that people in the UK retain choice on how they make payments while many groups still rely on, or prefer, paying by cash.
-While the nation is clearly showing a steady preference for card over cash, groups who rely on cash will be protected for many years; switching to a cashless society will only be possible when every group has equal access to digital and contactless payment methods.
+The Bank of England has already said that they are committed to cash to ensure that people in the UK retain choice on making payments while many groups still rely on, or prefer, paying by cash.
+However, while the nation clearly shows a steady preference for cards over cash, groups who rely on cash will be protected for many years; switching to a cashless society will only be possible when every group has equal access to digital and contactless payment methods.

 Has the Pandemic Hastened the Rise of Contactless Payments?

 As early as March and April, retailers were showing a preference for contactless payments over cash.
 Signage in many shops indicated that customers should pay via contactless methods where possible.
-This thankfully doesn’t mean that those customers who are cash dependent can’t pay, but it has led to more people foregoing cash in favour of card on a daily basis.
+This, thankfully, doesn’t mean that those customers who are cash dependent can’t pay, but it has led to more people foregoing cash in favour of cards on a daily basis.